-One of the mature students at the Florey was Denis, who was writing a DPhil on Tolstoy’s Anna Karenina manuscripts.
-He was amusing, kind and very urbane, and became like an uncle to me.
-There wasn’t much he did not know, in particular about human nature.
+One of the older students at the Florey was Denis, who was writing his DPhil on Tolstoy’s Anna Karenina drafts.
+He was amusing, kind and very urbane, and like an uncle to me.
+There wasn’t much he did not know; about human nature, in particular.
 He had two teenage children by his first wife and a little boy by his second wife, who taught History of Art at the University of Essex.
-(Later they created an author called Natalya Lowndes and wrote a series of novels together.)
-Denis and I spent many an hour in the poky-cosy Half Moon in St Clement’s, at that time managed, if that is the right word, by the Leaves brothers.
+(Later they created the nom-de-plume Natalya Lowndes and wrote a series of novels together.)
+Denis and I spent many a lunchtime in the poky-cosy Half Moon in St Clement’s, at that time managed, if that is the right word, by the Leaves brothers.

 A couple of years earlier the BBC had launched a series called Russian Language and People.
-It boasted a fantastically beautiful brunette presenter called Tanya Feifer and a fantastically beautiful blonde interviewer called Tatyana Vedeneyeva.
-(By one of life’s strange coincidences, another presenter, Edward Ochagavia, is a near neighbour of mine in Herne Hill.)
-Into each episode was inserted a snippet of the tacky love story До свидания, лето with Victor the ordinary-looking taxi driver and a fantastically beautiful student, Olga.
+It boasted a beautiful brunette presenter called Tanya Feifer and a beautiful blonde interviewer called Tatyana Vedeneyeva.
+(By one of life’s coincidences, her co-presenter, Edward Ochagavia, is a neighbour of mine in Herne Hill.)
+Into each episode was inserted a snippet of the corny love story До свидания, лето (=Goodbye Summer) with Victor, the ordinary-looking taxi driver, and Olga, a fantastically beautiful student.

 The plan was to meet Denis afterwards at his friends’ flat.
-I hailed a taxi at the Palace of Congresses, indicating the address Denis had written out neatly in Russian.
-Victor grunted and I got in, trying to make small talk in English, French, German, Italian, Spanish… to no avail.
+I hailed a taxi at the Palace of Congresses, got in and indicated the address Denis had written out neatly in Russian.
+“Victor” grunted and I attempted to make small talk in English… French, German, Italian and Spanish… to no avail.
 There didn’t seem much point trying Portuguese, Latin or Greek.
-I stuck with the few words of Russian I’d learned.
-He didn’t want my roubles and I had no dollars, so I paid with a BiC pen.
+I stuck with the few words of Russian I knew.
+He didn’t want my roubles and I had no dollars, so I paid with a BiC ballpoint.

 Хорошо, спасибо, До свидания!

 Luckily for me the pretty girl, Katya, was fluent in Spanish.
 Uncle Yuri would tell a joke and everyone would laugh; so did I, out of politeness.
 Denis would explain it to me in English and I’d laugh again.
 Katya would then ask me in Spanish what he’d said.
 I would explain it to her and she’d translate for her mother.
 She’d tell Denis, in Russian, who would then tell me, in English, that he’d said something quite different.
 One joke could keep us going for 20 minutes.
-When they did get through, the Russian jokes were good: they exhibited a bitter sarcasm that we Britons found familiar.
+When they did get through, the Russian jokes were good: they revelled in a bitter sarcasm that we Britons found familiar.

 Obviously Katya and I would never meet again